solidify/jira-azuredevops-migrator/docs/CONTRIBUTING.md

 # Did you write a patch that fixes a bug or adds a new feature?
 - Open a new GitHub pull request with the patch/new feature.
 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
+- Esnure that the CI build runs to completion, uncluding the unit tests.
+- Ensure that your patch is covered by the unit tests.
+We strive to only merged tested code.

 # Contributing to code
 After you have cloned the repo and built the project successfully on you local computer you're ready to start contributing!